neurovisionhub/GSM-covid19CL/README.md

     <a href="https://github.com/neurovisionhub/GSM-covid19CL/blob/main/main.m">main</a>
   </p>
 </p>

- <p align="center">Colaborative research</p>
+- Colaborative research
   - Department of Basic Sciences, Faculty of Sciences, University of Bío-Bío
   - Department of Mathematics and Computers Science, Faculty of Science, University of Santiago of Chile
   - Department of Mathematical Engineering (DIM) and Center for Mathematical Modeling (CMM), University of Chile
- - Centre for Biotechnology and Bioengineering (CeBiB), University of Chile This will create a bullet point list in your markdown Markup : * Bullet list
+  - Centre for Biotechnology and Bioengineering (CeBiB), University of Chile
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2

 <!-- TABLE OF CONTENTS -->
 <details open="open">
   <summary><h2 style="display: inline-block">Table of Contents</h2></summary>